 Using tools to manipulate the dyes and then sometimes adding marker (and later computer technology), I was able to deconstruct the initial image and take it entirely out of its original context.
 It was no longer a portrait of an individual but an anonymous being, and more symbolic of that new technological world.

-Images from Beyond Recognition have been exhibited in Denmark and the US, and were part of the Polaroid Collection.
-In 2017, they will be included in the upcoming book and traveling exhibition The Polaroid Project.
+Images from Beyond Recognition have been exhibited worldwide, and were part of the Polaroid Collection.
+They are included in the book and traveling exhibition, The Polaroid Project.